 With a wealth of natural resources, wide availability of timber, central geographic location and legacy of renowned timber architecture, the state of Arkansas offers distinct prospects for educational and professional developments vital to economic expansion.
 As a premier research institution with wide ranging disciplinary resources, and the Fay Jones School’s national reputation in design innovation, the U of A provides an ideal context to address 21st century challenges arising from the state’s abundant timberland resources, increasing demand for advanced wood construction processes, and expanding industrial production of emerging engineered wood products.

-The M.Des. concentration in Integrated Wood Design is supported by the Fay Jones School’s architecture, interior design and landscape architecture departments; the College of Engineering’s Department of Civil Engineering; the U of A Monticello’s College of Forestry, Agriculture and Natural Resources; the Arkansas Forest Resources Center; and the U.S. Forest Service.
+The M.Des. concentration in Integrated Wood Design is supported by the Fay Jones School’s architecture, interior architecture and design, and landscape architecture departments; the College of Engineering’s Department of Civil Engineering; the U of A Monticello’s College of Forestry, Agriculture and Natural Resources; the Arkansas Forest Resources Center; and the U.S. Forest Service.
+This degree concentration is STEM-designated.

 Fall Semester (15 credit hours total)